 Kajuru Castle: Why it Should Remain on your Wanderlust List

 As a compromise, I decided to always highlight positives among negatives and to never dedicate an entire post to a rotten experience.
-There was, and still is, a lot of negativity about my home country (Nigeria) on the media.
-I chose a long time ago, not to be another outlet that dwells on this.
+There was, and still is, a lot of negativity about my home country (Nigeria) in the media.
+I chose a long time ago not to be another outlet that dwells on this.
 I chose to see the beauty in everything and share that optimism with you.

 On Friday, 19th April 2019, there was an attack in Kajuru.
-As a result of this, two people, Matthew Danjuma and Faye Mooney, lost their lives while visiting the Kajuru Castle.
+As a result of this, two people, Matthew Danjuma Oguche and Faye Mooney, lost their lives while visiting the Kajuru Castle.

 When this news first broke out, it hit me badly.
 I felt so much sadness for two young people whose lives had been cut short.
 I felt so much anger about how they had gone.
 It should not have happened.
 I had a lot of “if only” statement moments when a friend who was in the castle during the attack told me about her experience.
-And like many people who have been to the tourist attraction in Kaduna State, I felt fear – a selfish kind of fear.
-‘It could have been me‘.
+And like many people who have been to the tourist attraction in Kaduna State, an overwhelming feeling was also that of fear.

 Kajuru Castle KadunaKajuru Castle Pool